Durga Puja – Date, Significance, Rituals and Puja Celebrations

 Mahishasura Boon

 Lord Brahma likes his devotion and gives him many boons.
-However he asks the boon of immortality.
-Brahma understanding that it will be misused by Mahishasura, was reluctant to give the boon to him.
+However, he asks for the boon of immortality.
+Brahma understanding that Mahishasura will misuse it, was reluctant to give the boon to him.

-But Mahishasura was insistent that he deserves the boon of his choice or he doesn’t need any boons.
+But Mahishasura was insistent that he deserved the boon of his choice or he didn’t need any boons.
 It was a moral dilemma for lord Bramha.
-Lord Bramha finally gives him the boon with the condition that, he can only be killed by a woman.
+Lord Bramha finally gives him the boon with the condition that he can only be killed by a woman.

 Durga Puja Festivity